XRPLF/xrpl-dev-portal/docs/references/protocol/transactions/transaction-results/tem-codes.md

 These codes indicate that the transaction was malformed, and cannot succeed according to the XRP Ledger protocol.
 They have numerical values in the range -299 to -200.
 The exact code for any given error is subject to change, so don't rely on it.

-**Tip:** Transactions with `tem` codes are not applied to ledgers, and cannot cause any changes to XRP Ledger state.
+{% admonition type="success" name="Tip" %}Transactions with `tem` codes are not applied to ledgers, and cannot cause any changes to XRP Ledger state.
 A `tem` result is final unless the rules for a valid transaction change.
-(For example, using functionality from an [Amendment](../../../../concepts/networks-and-servers/amendments.md) before that amendment is enabled results in `temDISABLED`; such a transaction could succeed later if it becomes valid when the amendment is enabled.)
+(For example, using functionality from an [Amendment](../../../../concepts/networks-and-servers/amendments.md) before that amendment is enabled results in `temDISABLED`; such a transaction could succeed later if it becomes valid when the amendment is enabled.){% /admonition %}

 | Code                          | Explanation                                   |
 |:------------------------------|:----------------------------------------------|